Critical Survey: Public Joint-Stock Company Federal Hydro-Generating Company – RusHydro (OTCMKTS:RSHYY) vs. TransAlta (NYSE:TAC)

 |2.73%

-This table compares Public Joint-Stock Company Federal Hydro-Generating Company – RusHydro and TransAlta’s top-line revenue, earnings per share (EPS) and valuation.
+This table compares Public Joint-Stock Company Federal Hydro-Generating Company – RusHydro and TransAlta’s gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue